Extending React

 -

-is an object keyed by props passed to the element. -
+is an object keyed by attributes, and

 children